-Discussion boards are meant to be collaborative and reflective in nature which will assist the candidate with understanding and comprehending course material.
+Discussions are meant to be collaborative and reflective in nature which will assist the candidate with understanding and comprehending course material.
 The thread will be a well-written submission of at least 500 words.
-Along with the thread, 2 replies of at least 150 words each will also be submitted by the module/week’s end.
+Along with the thread, 2 replies of at least 150 words each will also be submitted by the end of each assigned Module: Week.
 The thread must contain at least 2 in-text citations from at least 1 authoritative source, and the replies must contain at least 1 in-text citation from at least 1 authoritative source.
 (MLO: D)

-The candidates will be divided into groups of 3 members each.
-Each group member will submit a thread of at least 500 words to the group.
-The other group members will provide constructive replies of at least 150 words each to 2 of their classmates.
+While the candidates will work collaboratively developing their own Policy Analysis Project, they will copy and paste each part of the project in an initial thread of at least 500 words on Thursday of each assigned Module: Week.
+Then, the candidate will provide constructive replies of at least 150 words each to 2 of their classmates.
 Constructive feedback should be offered based on the Eightfold Path guide.
-The thread must contain at least 1–2 in-text citations from at least 2 authoritative sources, and the replies must contain at least 1 in-text citation from at least 1 authoritative source (the need for in-text citations, for the thread or replies, is dependent on that module/week’s assignment instructions).
+The thread must contain at least 1–2 in-text citations from at least 2 authoritative sources, and the replies must contain at least 1 in-text citation from at least 1 authoritative source (the need for in-text citations, for the thread or replies, is dependent on that Module: Week’s assignment instructions).
 (MLO: A, B, C)

 Policy Analysis Project

-The candidate will choose 1 topic from a list provided in Blackboard and begin the policy analysis process as described in the Eightfold Path.
+The candidate will choose a topic and begin the policy analysis process as described in the Eightfold Path.
 The candidate will submit a well-written paper of at least 500 words.

 The candidate will continue with reviewing the Eightfold Path guide and will assemble at least 3 pieces of evidence to support his/her analysis problem.
 The candidate will submit a well-written paper of at least 500 words using at least 2 authoritative sources to support the claims and conclusions.